ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/design_patterns.md

     Or use a [template
     argument](https://en.cppreference.com/w/cpp/language/template_parameters)
     (slower compilation, no performance hit, often leads to complicated code).
-- R: just pass the function, like in python.
+- R: just pass the function, like in Python.
-- Julia: just pass the function, like in python.
+- Julia: just pass the function, like in Python.
 - Fortran: The Fortran 2003 standard introduced [procedure pointers](http://fortranwiki.org/fortran/show/Procedure+pointers).
 Since it has only been 17 years, Fortran 2003 compilers can be patchy, buggy, and